micahwoods/atcweb3/content/post/rethink-throw-spray-tank-si/index.md

 title: This will make you rethink what you throw in the spray tank
 subtitle: In 11 attempts, Si failed to increase green speed every single time
 tags:
-- Green speed
+- green speed
-- Mowing
+- mowing
-- Fertilizer
+- fertilizer
 - stimpmeter
+- silica
 authors: [admin]
 featured: true
 image: